osmandapp/web/main/docs/user/navigation/auto-car.md

 2. Tapping an item in the list opens the navigation.

-### Map markers
+### Map Markers

 ![Android Auto](@site/static/img/navigation/auto-car/android_auto_markers_2.png)

 To define your final destination as a Map Marker, you first need to create the required number of markers in the OsmAnd app on your device before connecting it to the system.
 Markers need to be available in the *Menu → Map marker* list.
 This is described in more detail in the [*Markers*](../personal/markers.md) article.

 ### Tracks